12 credit hours | Advisor: Amanda Weaver

 The first couple months will entail reading, lecture, and guest speakers on the various methods of production.
 As the weather warms, students (or student groups) will research, plan, and execute one model of their choosing using test space provided at the farm.

-For the final 3 credit hours, students have the choice of using a sustainable urban agriculture internship with any local food/urban agriculture community organization, or an elective course approved by the certificate coordinator.
+For the final 3 credit hours, students have the choice of using a sustainable urban agriculture internship with any local food/ urban agriculture community organization, or an independent study in a local food/ urban agriculture community-based topic, or an elective course appropriate to student interest in local food/ urban agriculture as approved by the Sustainable Urban Agriculture Certificate coordinator.
+For graduate students, this last course must be taken at the graduate (5000/6000) level.